 What’s the difference between those in the world who take up arms and those in Christ?

 Those in the world often seek to first save their own life and will usually run from the danger of saving another’s life.
 They fear death and what man can do to them.
 And you know the types: they are either brazen, arrogantly confident, and almost looking for a fight, or they are ruled by fear which leads to paranoia.
 These groups are carrying concealed weapons for all the wrong reasons, with the wrong attitude, and at times regrettably resulting in unnecessary shootings.

 But a Christian walks in humility, not cocksure pride.
 A son or daughter of God no longer fears death.
-A follower of Jesus Christ no longer fears what man can do to us because Paul reminds us that is it better to absent from the body and present with the Lord.
+A follower of Jesus Christ no longer fears what man can do to us because Paul reminds us that is it “better to be absent from the body and present with the Lord”.
 And Jesus says that “All who live godly in Christ Jesus shall suffer persecution”.
 Lastly, we know that perfect love — actionable love (meeting others needs) — casts out fear.
 And so a Christian looks to stand in the gap for others, in prayer and by action, even using deadly force if necessary to lovingly protect them.

 But Aren’t We Commanded NOT to Return Evil for Evil?

 To be clear, a Christian does not carry a concealed weapon (or any other weapon, for that matter) for the fleshly, sinful purposes of “avenging ourselves, retaliating for unjust treatment, handling hostility, advancing the Christian cause by force, returning evil for evil, or resisting persecution” as a popular pastor misguidedly asserted in response to another Christian leader’s comments.